 Working from the spare room or the kitchen table means that you might not have access to the same kind of working environment that you would have in the office.
 This includes things like desks and appropriate supportive seating.
 Bear this in mind as it can have a significant negative impact on posture; musculoskeletal injuries are the number one cause of disability worldwide.
 Comfort applies not only to seating with adequate spinal support but also an environment that has good lighting, ventilation and access to plants or other green space such as a garden if possible.

 If days aren’t punctuated by the usual coffee and lunch breaks, or you are forgoing / modifying your usual exercise routine, it is likely that you maybe aren’t moving around as much as you would if you were in the office.Take the time to go for a walk and stretch.
 Get some fresh air, even if this is just standing outside.
 Again, this should be encouraged by management as part of routine; in the long run, like all of these suggestions, it will make working from home and wellbeing more sustainable in the long run.

 In light of the situation that we are facing at the moment with COVID-19, we have been running our ‘Boost your mental health and wellbeing while working from home’ webinar over the past couple of weeks.
-We will be running this session again on Thursday, April 2 at 11am, where we will provide insight and ideas into what both employers and employees can do in order to ensure that mental health and wellbeing is prioritised while working from home.
-The webinar is free-to-attend and lasts 25 minutes – it also includes my thoughts and suggestions on ways to reduce anxiety whilst we are experiencing the COVID-19 crisis.
+We will be running these sessions regularly, where we will provide insight and ideas into what both employers and employees can do in order to ensure that mental health and wellbeing is prioritised while working from home.
+The webinar is free-to-attend and lasts 25 minutes – it also includes thoughts and suggestions on ways to reduce anxiety whilst we are experiencing the COVID-19 crisis.